cdr30/RapidMoc/README.md

 # RapidMoc
 This package calculates diagnostics of the Atlantic meridional overturning circulation (AMOC) using output from an ocean general circulation model and plots comparison with observed data from the RAPID-MOCHA array at 26N.
 Observational data and further details about the RAPID-MOCHA array can be found [here](http://www.rapid.ac.uk/) and [here](https://www.rsmas.miami.edu/users/mocha/mocha_results.htm).

+## How to acknowledge this code
+If you use RapidMoc in analysis for a journal article, please cite [Roberts et al. (2013)](http://onlinelibrary.wiley.com/doi/10.1002/grl.50930/full), which includes a full deacription of the methodology.

+*Full citation*: Roberts, C. D., et al. (2013), Atmosphere drives recent interannual variability of the Atlantic meridional overturning circulation at 26.5°N, Geophys.
+Res.
+Lett., 40, 5164–5170 doi:10.1002/grl.50930.

 ## Methods and motivation

 Since April 2004, the RAPID-MOCHA array at 26N has made continuous observations of the strength and vertical structure of volume and heat transports in the North Atlantic ([Cunningham et al., 2007](http://science.sciencemag.org/content/317/5840/935); [Johns et al., 2011](http://journals.ametsoc.org/doi/abs/10.1175/2010JCLI3997.1)).
 To do this, the array combines sub-marine cable measurements of the Florida current, Ekman transports calculated from zonal wind stress, western boundary wedge (WBW) transports measured using current meters, geostrophic transports measured with dynamic height moorings in the ocean interior, and a mass compensation term to ensure that there is zero net transport through the section ([McCarthy et al., 2015](http://www.sciencedirect.com/science/article/pii/S0079661114001694)).